 You think that there are three groups of circles: right, middle and left.

-On the second thought, you can also admit that there are two groups of light and dark blue circles.
-At the first view, the proximity law will dictate your interpretation.
+On second thought, you will identify two groups of light and dark blue circles.
+At first glance, the proximity law will dictate your interpretation.

 How to use the Law of Proximity: